If you love chicken pot pie, but don’t want to take the time to make a homemade pot pie crust, here is a gluten free chicken pot pie cheat!

 Let’s make the bread cut-outs.

-Chicken Pot Pie Crust Cheat!
+Chicken Pot Pie Crust Hack!

 Now for the fun “cheat” part.
 Grab your favorite shaped cookie cutter and some slices of Udi’s Gluten Free Bread.
 (If it is a holiday when you are reading this, feel free to use a shaped cookie cutter.
 It will make this gluten free chicken pot pie even more fun!)